Contents

 This is because the number and quality of eggs decline with age: women who freeze their eggs before 35 have more eggs of better quality.

-The HFEA advises women to use the IVF success rates for women in their age group (using fresh eggs), rather than egg freezing success rates.
+The HFEA also advises women to use the IVF success rates for women in their age group (using fresh eggs), rather than egg freezing success rates.
 This data is likely to better represent the live birth rate from frozen egg fertilisation, especially in women below 35.

 How are Egg Freezing Success Rates calculated in the UK?

-In the UK, the HFEA (Human Fertilisation And Embryology Authority) regulates the practice of egg freezing.
+In the UK, the HFEA (Human Fertilisation and Embryology Authority) regulates the practice of egg freezing.
 The HFEA sets standards for fertility clinics and makes sure that:

 - Patients are given accurate information about the risks and benefits of egg freezing